top of page

 Introduction into the Off-season for AFL Footy

 The footy off-season can be a tricky period for a lot of people.
 Often players don't know what they should be doing and how they should be doing it.
-As a High Performance Manager (MS in High Performance Sport, BS in Sport Science, Accredited Strength & Conditioning Coach) I'm here to provide guidance so you can attack the off-season with confidence!
+But it's not your fault.
+There's not much out there for local players to improve their game.

 This series can be your source of information for the best training advice on kicking, running, resistance training and more!